As always, this post contains collections of products that I recommend (it may contain affiliate links).

 - Rosemary sprigs

 This board is one of my easiest and most approachable boards.
-Simply gather up cubed cheese, salami & some colorful accoutrements and line them up to create a tree shape.
-Add in some festive touches with cheese cut outs and garnish and you have yourself an impressive holiday appetizer.
+Simply line up cubed cheese, salami, and some colorful accoutrements in a tree shape.
+Add in some festive touches with cheese cutouts and garnishes and you have yourself an impressive holiday spread.

-Feel free to copy this one exactly or sub in some of your favorite ingredients to create the this festive appetizer.
+Feel free to copy this one exactly or substitute some of your favorite ingredients.

 Here’s my process: